BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <p>
 I walked the circuit just as in the video.
-Much of the magic was that, as one can see in the video, there were homes all around.
+Part the magic was that, as seen in the video, there were homes all around.
-It was like being in a backyard tree fort: both near to people and in another world.
+It was like a backyard tree fort: both near to people and in another world.

 <img src="https://bradleyculley.github.io/images/Park-in-Virginia.png" />
 </p>